daos-stack/daos/utils/debug/README-gdb.md

 0x1a5a6d0:      0x5     0x6
 ```

-This last command show that the malloc chunck header has been corrupted.
+This last command show that the malloc chunk header has been corrupted.

 ### Without the Call Stack